fabianofranz/spring-eap6-quickstart/README.md

     http://spring-$yournamespace.rhcloud.com

-The example uses the `java:jboss/datasources/SpringQuickstartDS` in-memory database, configured and deployed by the application.
+The example uses a H2 database configured and deployed by the application.
+You can easily change it to MySQL or PostgreSQL (available on OpenShift as cartridges):

+1) Add a database cartridge to your OpenShift app (mysql-5.1 or postgresql-8.4):

+    rhc app cartridge add -a spring -c mysql-5.1

+2) Change `persistence.xml` to use the appropriate datasource (java:jboss/datasources/MysqlDS or java:jboss/datasources/PostgreSQLDS):

+    <jta-data-source>java:jboss/datasources/MysqlDS</jta-data-source>

+3) Commit and push your changes:

+    git commit -a -m 'Added MySQL database support' git push